What Is Active Directory Password Security?

 sekurlsa::wdigest

-For accounts with weak or non-expiring passwords, the attacker can spray or brute-force offline after a hash dump:
+For weak or long-lived passwords, attackers can also crack NTLM material offline after a hash dump:

 hashcat -m 1000 ntlm_hashes.txt /usr/share/wordlists/rockyou.txt